 The location is of particular importance for the town as they continue to revitalize downtown Glassboro.

 “This end [of town] is a key point in bringing together the university and the municipality,” Borough Council member Daniele Spence said.
-“This type of business right here is amazingly important to the success of Rowan Boulevard, the restaurants, the retail and the community.”
+“This type of business right here is amazingly important to the success of Rowan Boulevard, the restaurants, the retail, and the community.”

-For Atlantic City Electric, Glassboro is the perfect location to fulfil the company’s needs.
+For Atlantic City Electric, Glassboro is the perfect location to fulfill the company’s needs.
 It is an attractive spot given its proximity to both Philadelphia and Atlantic County.
 Atlantic City Electric’s relationship with Rowan University was also a key component in the decision to establish the Glassboro office.
 The company currently boasts 42 Rowan graduates in their ranks and will host an intern from the university this summer.

 “That’s part of why we’re over here.
 The flow of people coming out of the university and hopefully into opportunities with us for employment,” Atlantic City Electric Region President Gary Stockbridge said.
-Atlantic City Electric is also in preliminary discussions with Rowan University regarding their partnership on a Sieman’s Smart City roadmap.
+Atlantic City Electric is also in preliminary discussions with Rowan University regarding their partnership on Sieman’s Smart City roadmap.
 “We’ve met with [Rowan] to be part of that because the energy world may not be the entire roadmap for smart cities in the future, but it’s a big piece of it.
-I think it’s just a great collaboration between the town, the university and our company to create this vision of what the future may look like around energy and then deploy it right here in Glassboro and make the best of it, where we can show other parts of southern New Jersey, ‘Hey, this is kind of what it could look like for you.’”
+I think it’s just a great collaboration between the town, the university, and our company to create this vision of what the future may look like around energy and then deploy it right here in Glassboro and make the best of it, where we can show other parts of southern New Jersey, ‘Hey, this is kind of what it could look like for you.’”